xia0nan/xia0nan.github.io/docs/content-roadmap.md

 Reference for the next writing phase.
 These are proposed articles, not published posts or finished drafts.
 This directory is excluded from the website build.

+For corrections and editing of the six historical articles, see the [archive rewrite plan and editorial guidelines](archive-rewrite-plan.md).
+The new-content roadmap below remains unchanged.

 ## Editorial direction

 **Shawn Xiao — AI / ML Engineer & Data Scientist**